 * Provisional data

 McArthur River, the world's largest high-grade uranium mine, and the Key Lake mill, the world's largest uranium mill, are operated by Cameco Corporation.
-These two facilities maintained their standing as the world's largest uranium production centre by producing 7 654 tU in 2010.
+These two facilities maintained their standing as the world's largest uranium production centre by producing 7 520 tU in 2012.

-The Rabbit Lake mine and mill, which are wholly owned and operated by Cameco, produced 1 463 tU in 2010.
+The Rabbit Lake mine and mill, which are wholly owned and operated by Cameco, produced 1 479 tU in 2012.
 Exploratory drilling during 2010 delineated additional resources and extended the life of the mine until at least 2017.

-Ontario Power Generation (OPG) is pursuing its two-part investment strategy for its Pickering and Darlington nuclear generating stations announced in 2010.
-First, OPG is proceeding with a detailed planning phase for the mid-life refurbishment of its four nuclear power reactors at the Darlington station, with work expected to start in 2016.
+OPG is pursuing its two-part investment strategy for its Pickering and Darlington nuclear generating stations announced in 2010.
+First, OPG is proceeding with a detailed planning phase for the mid-life refurbishment of its four nuclear power reactors at the Darlington station, with construction expected to start in 2016.
 This will enable the station to operate for an additional 25-30 years.
-Second, OPG is proceeding with the investment of USD 300 million to ensure the continued safe and reliable performance of its Pickering station up until 2020 when it will reach the end of its operating life.
-OPG will begin the long-term decommissioning process of the Pickering station at that time.
+Second, OPG is proceeding with the investment of CAD 200 million to ensure the continued safe and reliable performance of its Pickering station up until 2020 when it will reach the end of its operating life.
+Then, OPG will begin the long-term decommissioning process of the Pickering station.

 CANDU reactors abroad

 Adaptive phased management (APM) is Canada's approach for the long-term management of nuclear fuel waste.
+APM involves the containment and isolation of nuclear fuel waste in a deep geological repository (DGR).
 The APM approach recognises that people benefiting from nuclear energy produced today must take steps to ensure that the wastes are dealt with responsibly and without unduly burdening future generations.
 At the same time, it is sufficiently flexible to adjust to changing social and technological developments.
-The NWMO is required to implement the government's decision according to the NFWA using funds provided by the owners of nuclear fuel waste.
+APM is implemented by the Nuclear Waste Management Organization (NWMO), using funds provided by the owners of nuclear fuel waste.

 The NWMO continues to broaden and strengthen its relationships with interested Canadians and stakeholders who are involved in its work and invites them to participate in the important work ahead towards implementing the APM approach.
 For information about the NWMO, refer to www.nwmo.ca.

-Source: Nuclear Energy Data 2012
+Source: Nuclear Energy Data 2013